Pizza box: Reuse and recycling

-One variation to the traditional cardboard pizza box is the reusable box.
+One variation to the traditional corrugated pizza box is the reusable box.
 It is made out of recyclable plastic, is round or square has a variety of cover options with vents.
 They can be hand-washed, by dishwasher or commercial cleaning to be used over and over again.
 An advantage to this new variation is that there is no taste absorption from corrugated cardboard.

 Another variation is biodegradable or compostable boxes mostly made out of sugarcane or bamboo or plant based materials.
 There are several variations in the marketplace as with their cardboard counterpart.

 Most variations noted of pizza boxes support the same carry methods, stackable and nestable both unused and with enclosed pizza.
 There are no known differences when using a transport bag or warming bin.
-Where cardboard is usually delivered flat requiring 2 storage areas for unassembled and assembled boxes, most of the new variations only require a single area of storage.
+Where cardboard is usually delivered flat requiring 2 storage areas for unassembled and assembled boxes, most of the new variations only require a single storage area.

-Many recycling agencies recommend against recycling of pizza boxes if they are contaminated with cheese or grease, though most paper mills can in fact process pizza boxes as the grease is in low enough overall concentrations.

-Possible contaminations

-DIPN is a solvent in carbonless copy paper used in diverse commercial paper.
-Foods can absorb DIPN.
+Some recycling facilities accept used pizza boxes while others do not.
+The grease and cheese are difficult to remove from the fibre and the resulting recycled paper has reduced strength.
+The effect is greater with heavy pizza contamination and with a higher percentage of pizza boxes in the recycling input.